How a young law school grad won his first election in city politics (Hint: He knocked on every door in his district. Twice.)

 I think that’s not just true in public service but that’s true in any job.

-Q. And are there best practices you have learned for how to communicate with your constituency to ensure there aren’t those misperceptions and there is that two-way dialog you mentioned?
+Q. What are best practices for communicating with your constituency to ensure there aren’t those misperceptions and there is that two-way dialog?

 A. Well, that’s where I think going door-to-door and hitting the street actually makes a huge difference.
 Because when you’re talking to people on a one-on-one basis, when you’re cutting through all the media sensationalism, when you’re cutting through the loud vocal minority, you’ll really get to see what the silent majority is concerned about.